How to Attract Ladybugs: Plant and Garden Tips!

 • Create a space or enclosure where ladybugs to overwinter

 You don't want to just attract ladybugs to your garden: you'll want to keep them there, too!
 Create an environment for a full-time residence.
 Maintaining a healthy garden is crucial for several reasons that benefit both people and the environment.
 Firstly, gardens provide a habitat for a diverse range of plants, insects, birds, and other wildlife, contributing to biodiversity and supporting local ecosystems.
 A healthy garden with a variety of native plants can attract beneficial pollinators like bees and butterflies, which are essential for pollinating crops and wildflowers alike.
-This, in turn, helps ensure abundant harvests in vegetable gardens and promotes the growth of flowers that beautify outdoor spaces.
+This helps ensure abundant harvests in vegetable gardens and promotes the growth of flowers.

 Additionally, gardens contribute to environmental sustainability by reducing carbon dioxide levels and mitigating climate change.
 Plants absorb carbon dioxide during photosynthesis, helping to purify the air and improve overall air quality.
 Moreover, gardens can help manage water runoff, reduce erosion, and create cooler microclimates in urban areas, which is especially important during hot summers.